-Trent Paulson is in his sixth season as an assistant coach with the Virginia wrestling program.
-Paulson, who most recently served as an assistant coach at Iowa State for three seasons, joined his brother Travis on the Virginia coaching staff.
+Trent Paulson is in his seventh season as an assistant coach with the Virginia wrestling program.

 “I’m excited for our student-athletes to learn and work with Trent,” Garland said.
 “He has a passion for teaching and a heart for impacting those he mentors.
 Perhaps the biggest plus is that he and I share the same foundational beliefs.
 This is going to be huge for us moving forward personally and professionally.
 Trent has high goals and big dreams for this program, so that’s exciting.
 I could not be happier that he chose to come to Virginia.”

 “I have never heard a single person say anything negative about Coach Garland,” Paulson said.
 “The first time we hung out, we clicked personality wise.
 Instantly I knew we could feed off each other.
 Steve is a man of character, wants to win the right way and is serious about developing champions on and off the mat.
 How could you not want to help a man like that build a dynasty?
 I could not be more excited to get to work.”

 Paulson helped coach the middleweights at Iowa State over his three seasons.
 During his time on the Cyclone staff, Iowa State produced four All-Americans and an NCAA champion at 197 pounds in Kyven Gadson.
 In addition to working with the middleweights, he also assisted in recruiting, helping secure the third-ranked recruiting class in 2016 and the second-ranked recruiting class in 2017.

 In addition to his coaching and recruiting responsibilities, Trent Paulson also served as a fundraiser and the head coach of the Cyclone Wrestling Club.
 He served on the staff of the Cyclone Wrestling Club beginning in 2009 before taking over head coaching responsibilities for the club in 2012.